lforalaska/my-gatsby-project/content/posts/2020-12-27-how-to-ask-for-help.md

 - - -

-## Industry

-There's two types of industry help.
-One for getting a job and one for succeeding at your job.

 ### How to ask someone for a job

 Let's assume you need a job from someone you do not know.
 What's the best way to ask?
 This answer will vary depending on your industry, I will answer it from the tech industry perspective.